Fr4ctal-Dev/SNMP-Dog/README.md

 ## What's planned:
 - Sending *Traps* and/or *Informs*
 - A custom request page
+- Remove local libraries and rely on CDNs
 - ~~MIB Table Operations~~ DONE
 - ~~a complete cleanup or rewrite of the python SNMP engine~~ DONE
 - ~~Intelligent search bar that uses asynchronous API calls to scan large portions of a network. `10.10.30.0/24` in the search bar should return device info for all available devices in the specified network in roughly the time it takes to run a single request.~~ DONE